 Meeting + Connection

-We explored a range of new options resonating with these concepts - creating a extensive list of more than 900 names in total.
-We prioritised words that phonetically sounded lyrical, beautiful, and inherently inspirational.
+We explored a range of new options resonating with these concepts - creating an extensive list of more than 900 names in total.
+We prioritized words that phonetically sounded lyrical, beautiful, and inherently inspirational.

 Each of these words, rooted in non-English languages, represented values we honored.

 The stakeholders picked three options to move forward with:

 meaning ‘wind or spirit’, a phonetic spelling of the Greek word πνευμα (pneuma)

 meaning ‘mutual’ in Hausa; “clod of earth” and “source of life” in Saliba.

 Harmony between the name and visual identity was incredibly important, and to help us determine which name feels the best, we developed and executed a range of identities for all 3 names, spanning a wide visual spectrum.

 With the shortlist of three options, we did an in-depth visual study of how these options could come to life.
 The intent of this round was to help the stakeholders narrow down the final option.